Right-wing activist Charlie Kirk shot at US university

 “A shot was fired from a nearby building, and we have a suspect in custody,” a university spokesperson told Reuters in an email.

+Kirk played a key role in driving youth support for US President Donald Trump in November.
+His events at college campuses nationwide typically draw large crowds.

 “We must all pray for Charlie Kirk, who has been shot.
 A great guy from top to bottom.
-GOD BLESS HIM!” he wrote.
+GOD BLESS HIM!”
+Trump wrote in a post on Truth Social.

+Former Utah congressman Jason Chaffetz, a Republican who was at the event, said in an interview on Fox News Channel that he heard one shot and saw Kirk go back.

+“It seemed like it was a close shot,” Chaffetz said, who seemed shaken as he spoke.

 The shooting comes amid a spike in political violence in the United States across all parts of the ideological spectrum.

-The attacks include the assassination of a Minnesota state lawmaker and her husband at their house in June, the firebombing of a Colorado parade to demand Hamas release hostages, and a fire set at the house of Pennsylvania’s governor, who is Jewish, in April.
+The attacks include the assassination of a Minnesota state lawmaker and her husband at their house in June, the firebombing of a Colorado rally for Israeli captives in Gaza, and an arson attack in April on the Pennsylvania governor’s home.

 The most notorious of these events is the shooting of Trump during a campaign rally last year.